zhengyaogu/cs389hw2/README.md

 |space_used | The space_used function | Passed|
 |LRU | N/A |
 - #### 2.
 Hien + David
 No compilation/linking issues are encountered in Hien and David's program.
+Below is their test results:
 |Test_case | Result|
 |--- | --- |
 |FIFO | Failed (Seg Fault)|